stevekinney/redux-fundamentals/lessons/hooks-with-react-hooks.md

 So, we'll look at [this sandbox](https://codesandbox.io/s/uo1rb).

-We're starting from base principles, so we're going to have to do this from the ground up.
-So, where to begin?
+We're starting from base principles.
+So, we're going to have to do this from the ground up.
+Where to begin?

-Well, an interesting thing to think about is the basic state and the actions that can occur.
+Well, an interesting thing to think about is the basic state and the actions that can occur in a given feature—or, an entire application in this case.

 We have…